Rohan-1-3/Concentration-card-game/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling the user interface.
 - **JavaScript/ES6**: Programming language used for game logic and interactivity.
 - **HTML/CSS**: Basic building blocks for the structure and styling of the game.
-- **npm/yarn**: Package managers for installing and managing dependencies.
+- **npm**: Package managers for installing and managing dependencies.

 ## Installation
 To run the game locally, follow these steps: